To apply for one of our jobs, please use the search and apply boxes on our site.

 Please be assured we will confidentially store your information in line with relevant legislation and best practice.

 We’ve recently been told that people have been receiving emails containing fake offers of employment with Virgin companies.
 These emails are sometimes sent in response to CV’s or your contact details being posted on recruitment sites and other websites.

 These jobs don’t exist and Virgin companies with genuine employment opportunities won’t contact you in this way.
 If you’ve received a suspicious email, please don’t send your personal details, money or respond in any way.
 Please contact [email protected] or the relevant Virgin Group company as soon as possible.

 For more information about what to expect before we make a formal job offer please click here.

-The Air Cadets is a nationwide organisation which doesn’t just introduce you to becoming air-minded, you’ll also do plenty of outward bound and team building activities too.
-There are many opportunities within the Air Cadets, aside from flying; gain additional qualifications, take responsibility, be promoted within the organisation, learn new skills and even teach them to others.
-You can join form the ages of 12 to 17 years old.
+The Air Cadets is a nationwide Organisation which doesn’t just introduce you to becoming air-minded, you’ll also do plenty of outward bound and team building activities too.
+There are many opportunities within the Air Cadets, aside from flying; gain additional qualifications, take responsibility, be promoted within the Organisation, learn new skills and even teach them to others.
+You can join from the ages of 12 to 17 years old.

 Find out more here.